 Pupil Premium

-At Ivy Lane Primary School we are committed to supporting improved outcomes for our disadvantaged pupils.
+At Ivy Lane Primary School we are committed to supporting improved outcomes for our disadvantaged pupils by working closely with our families.
 In order to help our disadvantaged pupils overcome their barriers to learning and be happy and successful ‘life-long learners’, we are guided by the following principles.

 Principles